plewis/plewis.github.io/jc/sim.md

 Here is a template with the questions asked below.
 Copy this into a text file and turn it in with your answers after the lab.

+    Can you explain why nearly every site shows evidence of substitution?
+    answer:

+    How many sites would you expect to look at before seeing one that shows evidence of substitution?
+    answer:

     What substitution model will PAUP* use?
     answer: